Cat Abscess Treatment – How To Treat It And Can You Do It At Home?

 Apply Hydrogen Peroxide

 This step is optional.
-You can apply several drops of hydrogen peroxide on the wound to disinfect it, but it will definitely sting your cat and the pain might make it rather aggressive.
+You can apply several drops of hydrogen peroxide on the wound to disinfect it, but it will sting your cat and the pain might make him rather aggressive.

 How To Keep Your Cat Safe